 When it comes to authoring English source documentation (manuals, instructions, FAQs, etc.) and the need for such content to work well in a Machine Translation context, there is one 'Golden Rule' you've probably heard about: Keep your sentences SHORT and use ONLY ONE thought per sentence!

 Now, writing in plain terms won't always be easy, nor will it be feasible in each and every situation.

-Think of it as a goal, however, that is worth aspiring to when authoring.
-By doing so, you're not only facilitating the automated translation process as part of your localization strategy but you're also helping your English-speaking users to enjoy a more effortless comprehension of your content.
+Think of it as a goal; however, that is worth aspiring to when authoring.
+By doing so, you're facilitating the automated translation process as part of your localization strategy and helping your English-speaking users enjoy a more effortless comprehension of your content.

 1. Do not integrate the grammar of UI strings into the syntax